 What, exactly, is the difference between cocoa and cacao?
 Are they the same thing?
-But before we answer that question, what, exactly is cacao?

 You Say Tomato, I Say Cacao: What Is cacao?

 What is cacao?
 Most people are familiar with cocoa already, but what is cacao?
 We hear the word more and more with each passing season.
 Why is the word so similar to cocoa?
 Is there a purpose in having two strikingly similar words to describe what seems to be the same product?
-Is there something special about cacao products that distinguishes them from cocoa products?
+Is there something special about cacao products which distinguishes them from cocoa products?

 Is there a difference between cacao and cocoa?
 Even for a bilingual Mexican-American chocolatier the story of how we have both of these words at our disposal is not easy to tell.